Can you recall 3 takeaways of the last corporate training you attended ?

 What are these levers?

-What do the most impactful learning programs have in common?
+What do the most impactful learning programs

 We have listed 4 features they always have (excluding cultural and organizational elements existing in the company)